PulpSpy/Confluence/2022/Solvency.md

   - Psychologically though, an explicit incentive rather than implicit one might work better
 - Two insolvent exchanges share assets through an encumbered key
 - Does not solve rug pull
-- In Merkle tree model, length of path (user check) leaks max size of tree
+- In Merkle tree model, length of path (user check) leaks max size of tree -> sparse trees
+-